CloudLabs-MOC/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 ## Task \#1: Create Canvas App

-In this task, you will create a canvas app using the phone layout template based on Common Data Service.
-Using Visits as a selected entity from Common Data Service, the template will generate a Gallery - View - Edit app to manage campus visits.
+In this task, you will create a canvas app using the phone layout template based on Microsoft Dataverse.
+Using Visits as a selected entity from Microsoft Dataverse, the template will generate a Gallery - View - Edit app to manage campus visits.

 1. Open your Campus Management solution.